weltliteratur/blog/_posts/2021-10-12-scholarly-articles-on-german-drama.markdown

-Although it is no surprise to find Goethe's "Faust" with all its variants in first place, it is surprising that the second-placed play, Büchner's "Danton's Death", lags behind by an order of magnitude in terms of the articles in which the play is discussed
+Although it is no surprise to find Goethe's "Faust" with all its variants in first place, it is surprising that the second-placed play, Büchner's "Danton's Death", lags behind by an order of magnitude in terms of the articles in which the play is discussed.

-## Per Author
+# Results per Author

 To see which author was written about most often, we can group and sort the result by author: